Inference in high-dimensional online changepoint detection: Introduction

 Section~\ref{Sec:Simulation} is devoted to a study of the numerical performance of our methodological proposals.
-Our simulations confirm that the \texttt{ocd\_CI} methodology attains the desired coverage level across a wide range of parameter settings, that the average confidence interval length is of comparable order to the average detection delay and that our support recovery guarantees are validated empirically.
-Moreover, in Sections~\ref{Sec:USCovid} and~\ref{Sec:SP500}, we illustrate the practical utility of our methods by applying them to both excess death data during the Covid-19 pandemic in the US and S\&P 500 data during the 2007--2008 financial crisis.
+Our simulations confirm that the \texttt{ocd\_CI} methodology (with the \texttt{ocd} base procedure) attains the desired coverage level across a wide range of parameter settings, that the average confidence interval length is of comparable order to the average detection delay and that our support recovery guarantees are validated empirically.
+We further demonstrate the way in which naive application of offline methods may lead to poor performance in this problem.
+Moreover, in Section~\ref{Sec:USCovid}, we apply our methods to excess death data from the Covid-19 pandemic in the US.
+Proofs, auxiliary results, extensions to sub-Gaussian and sub-exponential settings and additional simulation results are provided in the supplementary material (Section~\ref{Sec:Supp}).